Codeception/Codeception/docs/08-Customization.md

 You can add your own commands to codeception.

-Your custom commands have to implement the interface Codeception\Lib\Interfaces\CustomCommand, because there has to be a function to get the name of the command.
+Your custom commands have to implement the interface Codeception\CustomCommandInterface, because there has to be a function to get the name of the command.

 You have to register your command in the file `codeception.yml`